 The Best of Coombe Hill walk

-This gentle circular stroll takes in the best Coombe Hill has to offer from incredible views across the Aylesbury Vale to rare chalk grassland filled with wild flowers and butterflies during summer months.
-It's just as exciting in the winter if you're after a windy walk to blow away the cobwebs.
+This gentle circular stroll takes in the best Coombe Hill and has much to offer, from panoramic views across the Aylesbury Vale and Chequers, the country retreat for the serving Prime Minister.
+You will also see rare chalk grassland filled with wildflowers and butterflies during summer months.
+In the winter, this is the ideal walk if you are seeking some fresh air to blow away the cobwebs.

 The walk is way-marked with orange arrows mounted on wooden posts at all major changes in direction.